piotrbelina/piotrbelina.com-hugo/content/blog/golangci-lint-how-to-use-it/index.md

 ## Linter workflow integration

-The linter should be integrated into the workflow so it is not necessary to run each time the command manually. `golangci-lint` integrates with the most [popular editors like](https://golangci-lint.run/welcome/integrations/):
+You can integrate linters into the workflow, so running the command manually in the terminal after every code change is unnecessary. `golangci-lint` integrates with the most [popular editors like](https://golangci-lint.run/welcome/integrations/):
 - Goland
 - VSCode
 - Vim